Sarah Meier

 Sarah van Berkel (née Meier) (born 4 May 1984) is a Swiss former figure skater.
 She is the 2011 European champion, a two-time European silver medalist (2007 & 2008), the 2006 Grand Prix Final bronze medalist, and an eight-time Swiss national champion (2000–2001, 2003, 2005–2008, 2010).

 Personal life

 Meier was born on 4 May 1984 in Bülach, Switzerland.
 Many members of her family were involved in skating and other ice sports.
 Her mother has served as an international figure skating judge and her sister has participated in synchronized skating.
 Her aunt, Eva Fehr, a former figure skater, was her coach.
 Her father, uncle, and two cousins have played ice hockey.

 On 3 August 2018, Meier married Swiss triathlete Jan van Berkel.
+She gave birth to a son in January 2020.

 Career

 Early career

 Meier first stepped on the ice at the age of two years.
 She liked it so much that her mother sent her to children's courses at the age of four.
 When Meier was five years old she began taking private lessons and soon started to compete.
 She landed her first double Axel at the age of ten and performed her first triple Lutz when she was twelve.
 By the age of thirteen, she could land all of the triple jumps in practice.
 During the summers, there was no ice in her home town of Bulach so she moved around to Oberstdorf, Germany, and Flims in Switzerland.

 Meier made her first junior Grand Prix appearance in 1997, finishing 10th at JGP Slovakia.
 She continued to skate primarily in the junior ranks through the 1999–2000 season and won the bronze medal at the 2000 World Junior Championships in Oberstdorf.